Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Preliminaries

-Expressions (\ref{cmi-e+}) and (\ref{cmi-e++}) define the same lower semicontinuous function on the set $\mathfrak{S}(\mathcal{H}_{ABC})$ possessing all basic properties of QCMI valid in finite dimensions \cite[Theorem 2]{CMI}.
-In particular, the following relation (chain rule)
+Formulae (\ref{cmi-e+}) and (\ref{cmi-e++}) define the same lower semicontinuous function on the set $\mathfrak{S}(\mathcal{H}_{ABC})$ inheriting all basic properties of the finite-dimensional QCMI defined by (\ref{cmi-d}) \cite[Theorem 2]{CMI}.
+We will use the following relation (chain rule)

-holds for any state $\rho$ in $\mathfrak{S}(\mathcal{H}_{XYZC})$ (with possible values $+\infty$ in both sides).
-To prove (\ref{chain}) is suffices to note that it holds if the systems $X,Y,Z$ and $C$ are finite-dimensional and to apply Corollary 9 in \cite{CMI}.
+valid for any state $\rho$ in $\mathfrak{S}(\mathcal{H}_{XYZC})$ (with possible values $+\infty$ on both sides).
+Relation (\ref{chain}) can be proved by noting that it holds if the systems $X,Y,Z$ and $C$ are finite-dimensional and by using Corollary 9 in \cite{CMI}.

 We will use the upper bound

 valid for any state $\rho_{ABC}$.
 It directly follows from upper bound (\ref{MI-UB}) and the expression $I(X\!:\!Y|C)_{\rho}=I(X\!:\!YC)_{\rho}-I(X\!:\!C)_{\rho}$, $X,Y=A,B$, which is a partial case of (\ref{chain}).